WITH SPECIAL THANKS TO THE HARDMAN TRUST

 But it isn’t all midnight snacking.

 Some people say “opening” is the hardest part of a sentence.
 You may be out of prison but you’re not quite in society.
-You’re dipping in and out.
-You’ve got to be back at a certain time and there’s a long list of things you can’t do.
-It’s freedom in doses.
-Controlled freedom.
+With curfews and parole rules you dip in and out, sitting around the board game but playing by different rules.
+There’s a long list of things you can’t do.
+This “freedom in doses,” Sara says, is another adjustment all together.

 In the weeks after her release, Sara struggled to establish an identity without a passport or driving license or even a utility bill to show who she was.

-She’d read about the Hardman Trust in Inside Time, and heard some of her fellow prisoners talking about beauty courses or gardening equipment the charity had awarded them.
-She applied in prison and she won.
-But it wasn’t until six months after her release – once she’d worked through the immediate struggles of adjustment – that Sara’s probation officer gave her the push she needed to claim her award.
+Luckily for Sara, she found a helping hand.
+She’d read about the Hardman Trust in Inside Time – a magazine for people in prison – and heard some of her jailmates talking about beauty courses or gardening equipment the charity had awarded their predecessors.
+She applied in prison and won, but it wasn’t until six months after her release, once she’d worked through the immediate struggles of adjustment, that Sara’s probation officer gave her the push she needed to claim her award.
 She never looked back.

-Her Hardman award ceremony was nerve-racking, but it harboured warmth and encouragement that overwhelmed her.
-Everyone there had more than an award; they’d been given a second chance.
+Her Hardman award ceremony was nerve-racking, but warm and encouraging to the point of being overwhelming.
+Everyone there had more than an award – they’d been given a second chance.

 “Don’t get me wrong, there is many a person I met in prison who I never want to see again.
 But sometimes good people do bad things.
 Some people make stupid mistakes, some people make catastrophic ones.
 Others are vulnerable and easily led.
 They’ve been used and abused.